-Estate tax planning can involve a myriad of issues depending on the intent of the client and the goals of the client.
-While estate tax planning can avoid or defer estate taxes, the client’s goals are always forefront.
+Estate tax planning can involve myriad issues depending on the intent of the client and the goals of the client.
+While estate tax planning can avoid or defer estate taxes, the client’s goals are always at the forefront.
 You do not want the “tax tail” wagging the dog.
-While that is true, there are many techniques for saving estate taxes and estate tax planning discussions with the attorneys will clarify your goals.
+While that is true, there are many techniques for saving estate taxes, and estate tax planning discussions with the attorneys will clarify your goals.
 Many techniques involve trusts and other entities further discussed in Estate Planning Services.

-Not only does the Internal Revenue Service (“IRS”) impose an income tax, a gift tax and an estate tax but also a generation skipping transfer tax.
+Not only does the Internal Revenue Service (IRS) impose an income tax, a gift tax and an estate tax but also a generation-skipping transfer tax.
 Like the gift and estate tax, an exemption amount is allowed which, in 2017, is equivalent to the lifetime gift and estate exclusion amount of $5.490 million.
-The generation skipping transfer tax is imposed on transfers (either lifetime or at death) to individuals 2 or more generations below you, such as grandchildren, great nieces and nephews and friends in such generation.
-The generation skipping transfer tax law is extremely complicated and most planning utilizes the exemption amount to the greatest advantage.
+The generation-skipping transfer tax is imposed on transfers (either lifetime or at death) to individuals two or more generations below you, such as grandchildren, great-nieces and nephews, and friends in such generation.
+The generation-skipping transfer tax law is extremely complicated and most planning utilizes the exemption amount to the greatest advantage.

 Disclaimers are a particularly good tool in saving estate planning techniques.
 If a person disclaims (refuses the gift from the estate or trust), then the transfer by the person disclaiming is not considered a gift by the person disclaiming and no gift taxes would be due.
 A disclaimer may save an estate plan by avoiding the tax bite on the distribution.